Menu

 • Slightly higher fees than CMI (2 to 3% vs 1.5 to 2.5%)

-• Less brand recognition than CMI among Moroccan buyers
+• Lower brand recognition than CMI among Moroccan buyers — which can affect perceived trust

-• Maximum transaction amount limited depending on your profile
+• Maximum transaction volume limited depending on your account profile

 PayPal and International Solutions: The Reality for Moroccan Businesses